intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/facets.md

 |minCount | Only return categories with a count of at least this number.
 Defaults to `1` |

 ## Range Facet

+The Range Facet produces multiple categories over a date field or numeric field.

 Range Facet configuration examples: